-The Peer Reviews succeeded in bringing around the table people who act in different regulatory and institutional contexts but who speak the same language and who move within the same horizon of understanding.
-This has allowed a real evaluation, not only between institutions (as always happens in Peer Reviews) but also of systems that enriched each other, in a logic of contamination between public and private, between training and education.
+The Peer Reviews succeed in bringing around the table people who act in different regulatory and institutional contexts but who speak the same language and who move within the same horizon of understanding.
+This allows a real evaluation, not only between institutions (as always happens in Peer Reviews) but also of systems that enrich each other, in a logic of contamination between public and private, between training and education.

-In the Plan - Do - Check - Act logic that characterized the experimentation, the next step is aimed to a possible revision of the "Peer Review Manual for Initial Vocational Education and Training (Isfol, 2011)", in light of the completed action.
+In the Plan - Do - Check - Act logic that characterized the experimentation, the next step is aimed to a possible revision of the "Peer Review methodology at training providers' level", in light of the completed action.

-The working hypothesis goes in the direction of developing a new manual about "An Integrated Peer Review between School and Vocational Training Systems" that takes up the scheme of the European Peer Review (to allow for possible comparisons), but which has its own conceptual autonomy.
+The working hypothesis goes in the direction of developing a new experimentation about "An Integrated Peer Review between I-VET and H-VET (involving also Higher Education Institutions" that takes up the scheme of the European Peer Review (to allow for possible comparisons), but which has its own conceptual autonomy.